 TB is a serious disease that can also attack your kidneys, spine or brain.
 The signs of involvement for these complications would be specific to the organ affected.
 For instance, blood in the urine would indicate that TB had spread to the kidneys.
 There are numerous tests used to diagnosis this disease.

 The treatment for TB requires taking several medications for a minimum of 6 to 9 months and can be very complex.
 Ten drugs are currently FDA approved for the treatment of TB.
 It is essential an individual being treated for TB complete all of their medications as prescribed or they will end up sick again.

 Scientist are testing a promising new drug regimen that in the Phase II trial resulted in the ability to kill 99% of the TB bacteria in a two week period of time.
 This could result in reducing treatment for some patients by more than a year.

 Ongoing Jacksonville TB Outbreak

-Since I am immune suppressed, I would like to have known sooner to use extra caution in public environments as apparently my life could depend on that awareness.
+Since I am immune suppressed, I would like to have known sooner to use extra caution in public environments, as apparently my life could depend on that awareness.
 Clearly public officials cannot know whether this disease will spread to people who are not homeless.
+One life is no more valuable than another.
 What if an infected homeless person gets a job as a waiter at a restaurant and is my waiter this evening?

 © 2012 Pamela Oglesby